 In contrast, the Arcadis Sustainable Cities Index (2016), which analyses sustainability performance based on a people, planet and profit approach, gives a high score to Sydney’s “planet” pillar.
 Globally ranked 21st among 100, the Australian city climbs to 8th position for environmental performance thanks to the abundance of green areas, quality of air and drinking water, and quality of sanitation.
 The Sustainable Sydney 2030 Program, which promotes a reduction of carbon emissions in the city by 70% in the next twelve years, is also mentioned as a crucial factor.

 The index further points to tourism and transport infrastructure as two indicators where Sydney has room for improvement.

 Sydney’s power, influence, and reputation

 The Global Power City Index (2016), which evaluates a city’s attractiveness from a citizen perspective, ranked Sydney 10th among 44.
 Having climbed 4 spots since the previous year, the city’s strongest indicators are economy and environment, where it ranks 9th, and cultural interaction, where it ranks 10th.
 Once again, the accessibility (transport infrastructure) dimension is the most problematic for the city, ranking only 32nd for that indicator.

 However, it is in the City RepTrack (2017) study where Sydney performs at its best.
 Ranked 1st among 56 for the third year in a row, it is described in the study as the top city worldwide people would like to live, work and visit.

 Despite its overall excellent performance regarding perceived attractiveness in the eyes of international talent and businesses, Sydney takes the 4th position for attractiveness in the eyes of investors, after New York, Tokyo and Zurich.

 Sydney ranks 25th in Resonance Consultancy’s index of the World’s Best Cities.
 In 2018, it’s best performing pillar is place (7th) and the lowest ranking pillar is prosperity (77th), showing that Sydney’s employment opportunities, GDP per capita and corporate offices could have a higher rating.
 Nevertheless, Sydney’s overall ranking makes it Australia’s best-performing city in this index.

-Enjoyed this snapshot of global rankings and studies on Sydney’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
+Enjoyed our summary of global rankings and indices on Sydney’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
 Thanks for sharing!